hauke96/simple-task-manager/README.md

 The owner of a project is also able to invite others to a project.
 When one user works on a task, no other user is able to also update the process of that task.

-# Development
+# Documentation

-Development takes place on the `dev` branch or on separate feature branches.
-The `master` branch only contains released versions.

-## Client

-The client is an Angular based web application and can be found in the `client/` folder.
-The `README.md` in this folder gives you further instruction on the setup, running, building, etc.

-## Server

-The server is written in go (aka golang) and can be found in the `server/` folder.
+Technical documentation (setup, deployment, development, etc.) can be found in the `server` and `client` folder but the main documentation is in the `doc` folder.
-The `README.md` there also gives you instructions on setup, running, building, etc.

-## Deployment

-The `docker-compose.yml` creates three docker container for the client, server and the database.
-Because the container build and test themselves, starting everything probably takes a few minutes.

-To increase build time, there's an own [base image for the client](https://hub.docker.com/r/simpletaskmanager/stm-client-base).

-During development I recommend to manually start the client and server (see according `README.md` files) and just use the docker container for the database.

 # Contribute

-Currently there are no guidelines.
+Currently there are no real guidelines.
 Feel free to create issues or a pull request.

-**Keep in mind:** Development takes place on the `dev` branch or on separate feature branches.
+**Keep in mind:** Take a look at `doc/development/README.md` before you start coding ;)